teejaydub/grids/README.md

 * Specifying the grid size implies its number of dimensions.
 You can also specify dimensions without specifying size.
 This allows a puzzle class to specify rules for puzzles of varying sizes.
-* As shown above, lists of grid squares can be expressed in letter-number form for two-dimensional grids.
-They can also contain ranges of squares, expressed as *start square*-*end square*, which are taken to be rectangular in shape and iterate rows and columns through the region listed.
-E.g., "a0-c2" means "a0, a1, a2, b0, b1, b2, c0, c1, c2".
+* As shown above, lists of grid squares can contain ranges of chess-style squares, expressed as *start square*-*end square*, which are taken to be rectangular in shape and iterate rows and columns through the region listed.
+E.g., "a1-c3" means "a1, a2, a3, b1, b2, b3, c1, c2, c3".

 ### Arguments